-AT&T posts Q4 2011 numbers, touts smartphone sales totaling 9.4 millionAlex Wagner - Senior News Editor
+AT&T posts Q4 2011 numbers, touts smartphone sales totaling 9.4 millionAlex Wagner - Editorial Director of News and Content

 It was just a couple of days ago that Verizon was the carrier to kick off a string of Q4 2011 earnings reports, and today AT&T has continued that trend with a release of its own.
 The carrier's consolidated revenues for the fourth quarter were up $1.1 billion year over year, finishing at $32.5 billion.
 On the subscriber side of things, AT&T added a total 2.5 million customers in Q4, consisting of 717,000 postpaid subscribers; 159,000 prepaid users; 1,029,000 connected devices; and 529,000 reseller adds.
 AT&T now claims to have 103.2 million total subs.